GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/org_foundation/cicd/README.md

     Terraform Engine.
 Only the Terraform resources in the current directory, that is, the `cicd/` directory under root, need to be deployed manually.

-1. Before deploying CICD Terraform resources, install the Cloud Build app and [connect your GitHub repository](https://console.cloud.google.com/cloud-build/triggers/connect) to your Cloud project by following the steps in [Installing the Cloud Build app](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers#installing_the_cloud_build_app).
+1. If your VCS is GitHub, first install the Cloud Build app and [connect your GitHub repository](https://console.cloud.google.com/cloud-build/triggers/connect) to your Cloud project by following the steps in [Installing the Cloud Build app](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers#installing_the_cloud_build_app).
     To perform this operation, you need Admin permission in that GitHub repository.
 This can't be done through automation.

+    If your VCS is Cloud Source Repository (CSR), proceed directly to the next step.

-1. After the GitHub repo is connected, run the following commands in this directory to enable the necessary APIs, grant the Cloud Build service account the necessary permissions, and create Cloud Build triggers:
+1. Run the following commands in this directory to enable the necessary APIs, grant the Cloud Build service account the necessary permissions, and create Cloud Build triggers:

     ```shell
     terraform init